openebs/openebs/e2e/terraform/README.md

 $ source ~/.profile
 ```

-## Creating the Config For Cluster
+## Creating the Configuration for Cluster

-- We will be generating a terraform file(.tf) that will later spawn:
+- The script will generate a terraform file(.tf) that will later spawn:
   - One Master
   - Two Nodes
 - Run the following command in a terminal.